20 Best Ski Resorts In Canada: Experts Guide

 At a place like Revelstoke, it’s common to see someone tear down the mountain and huck a backflip off a cat track under the Stoke Chair.
 The skiers and boarders on this mountain can rip.
 Over the years, Revelstoke has become a mecca for die-hard skiers and boarders.

-Many heli-ski operations call the Revelstoke home, the mountain receives enormous amounts of snow, and the backcountry ski routes are the stuff of legends.
+Many heli-ski operations call the Revelstoke home; the mountain receives enormous amounts of snow, and the backcountry ski routes are the stuff of legends.
 If you’ve watched a ski movie in the last decade, there’s definitely been a segment that included some shots from Revelstoke.

-This Canadian ski resort has a reputation that proceeds itself for outstanding freeride terrain, tree skiing, and legendary powder.
-We spent an entire season there, and never ever got bored.
-To this day Revelstoke remains our favorite ski resort in the world.
+Revelstoke has a reputation that proceeds itself for outstanding freeride terrain, tree skiing, and legendary powder.
+We spent an entire season there and never ever got bored.
+To this day, Revelstoke remains our favorite ski resort in the world.
 It’s where we first learned to drop cliff bands and get very out of our comfort zone.
-With only 93 marked runs and an enormous amount of terrain it’s a mountain meant to find your own line.
-To top it all off, Revelstoke gets over 12 meters of fresh powder a year.
-Chances are that many visitors will have an epic powder day on a trip to the resort.

-Revelstoke does have one big downside.
-Despite it being called Revelstoke Mountain Resort, it’s not a good resort.
-The terrain is primarily ungroomed, and it’s not ideal for beginners or intermediate riders.
+Revelstoke has one big downside.
+Despite being called Revelstoke Mountain Resort, it’s not a good resort.
+The terrain is primarily ungroomed and not ideal for beginners or intermediate riders.
 Most of its “green” runs are essentially just cat tracks.
-It also lacks the very technical steep lines that you’ll find at Lake Louise, Kicking Horse, or Whistler.
-True experts may be disappointed with its lack of technical chutes and in bounds steeps.
-That said, there are still very tough lines to be found with creativity.

-Revelstoke boasts the highest vertical in North America, but it’s really a technicality, as the ski at the bottom of the mountain is often variable.
-This BC town also lacks resort infrastructure that would complete a holiday package like in Whistler or Banff.
+Revelstoke Mountain Resort boasts the highest vertical in North America, but it’s really a technicality, as the ski at the bottom of the mountain is often variable.
+This town also lacks resort infrastructure that would complete a holiday package like in Whistler or Banff.
+Revelstoke is far from the prettiest Canadian ski town, and while there are a handful of hotels, cabins, and restaurants, it still leaves a lot to be desired.

 Mont Tremblant